 The “National Performance Average” column is comparative data.
 The score in this column is the average score of a reference population of test takers from all PA education programs on items in each content area on the <specialty of the exam> End of Rotation examination.
 The information provided in the last column is provided as a point of reference so you can compare your performance to your peers.

-Here is what the conversion tool will look like:
+Here is what the student score report conversion tool looks like:

-As you can see from the above screen shot, you will be able to pick the specialty exam (arrow A), version of the exam (arrow B), and exam form (arrow C), and covert the raw number to a scale score by entering in the data as they appear on the score report starting with the total correct (arrow D).
-It also works in reverse: programs that are deep into their clinical year and need to continue providing raw scores will be able to look those scores up as well.
-Based on your feedback, we are currently investigating mass conversion options for these programs as well.
+As you can see from the above screen shot, you will be able to select the specialty exam (arrow A), version of the exam (arrow B), and exam form (arrow C), and covert the raw number to a scale score by entering the data as they appear on the score report starting with the total correct (arrow D).
+It also works in reverse: programs that are deep into their clinical year and need to continue providing raw scores will be able to look up those scores as well.
+Based on your feedback, we are also currently investigating mass conversion options for these programs.
 We intend to have this available in the next month.

 Does the enhancement change what the Reports tab will look like?